RyanBares/Bares_AQ/ReadMe.md

 Don't forget to update the email and key!

-# Saving the files from the web browser
+# STEP 3: Saving Files From Web Browser
 Once you have executed the command the API will return data to the HTML browser formatted for a .json file.
 Note that it can take a while to receive all the data so be patient with it.

 To save the data from the html page to your local drive go to:
 **File -> Save Page As...**

 Name the file and select .json as the format.

 Boom!
 You have successfully formatted a request for data from the EPA's AQS API, received that data and saved it!